sdhutchins/aRgh/README.md

 # aRgh

-What you should know about R to lessen prevent any frustration.
+What you should know about R to prevent any frustration.

 ## Gems